jimmay5469/jimmay5469.github.io/_includes/resume.md

 _March 2014 - March 2017_

 Ahalogy is a social marketing startup which specializes in bringing content creators and big brands together to help each other win on [Pinterest](https://www.pinterest.com/).
-As a front-end JavaScript developer at Ahalogy I am responsible for developing and maintaining an Ember.js application which allows users to effectively maintain and measure performance on their Pinterest account.
-My activities include:
+As a front-end JavaScript developer at Ahalogy I was responsible for developing and maintaining an Ember.js application which allows users to effectively maintain and measure performance on their Pinterest account.
+My activities included:

 - Leading project planning and project upgrading for a team of 2-3 remote Ember developers.
 - Leading release management for our 2 main Ember projects and 1 Ember addon used for shared code between the projects.
 [Semantic versioning](http://semver.org/) is used for project versioning and the [ember-cli-deploy](http://ember-cli.com/ember-cli-deploy/) lightning strategy is used in our automated deployments.
 - Managing development and peer reviews using Git and GitHub.
 The [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model is used and work is completed in forks of the Ahalogy repository.
 - Establishing a [scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) process as a tool for managing iterative development on our team.
 - Establishing a culture of acceptance, integration, and unit testing within our Ember applications.
 - Leading development on both application security and Pinterest authentication using OAuth.